skhan59/skhan59.github.io/competitions.md

 ### TGHack2020: Top 27% of All Teams Worldwide

 TGHack2020 was a Cybersecurity competition sponsored by Google.
-My team and I competed, and succesfully completed modules including:
-Password Cracking, Cryptography, Penetration Testing, Web Application Securitty, and Reverse Engineering
+My team and I competed and successfully completed modules including: Password Cracking, Cryptography, Penetration Testing, Web Application Security, and Reverse Engineering

 <div align="center">